Kentucky, KY

 Kentucky Unemployment Insurance #

-Unemployment insurance benefits provide temporary financial assistance to workers unemployed through no fault of their own that meet Kentucky’s eligibility requirements.
+Kentucky Unemployment Insurance (UI) provides temporary financial assistance to workers unemployed through no fault of their own that meet Kentucky’s eligibility requirements.

 How do I apply for unemployment benefits in Kentucky?